-- During the six months ended October 31, 2020, the \$3.5M calendar 2020 exploration program remained suspended as a result of the Covid-19 pandemic.
-Subsequently the joint venture Operator filed for, and remains under, creditor protection under Companies' Creditor Arrangement Act. - On December 7, 2020 the joint venture Operator announced it had reached an agreement to sell certain of its assets in the Northwest Territories, including its interest in the Lac de Gras joint venture project.
-The sale is scheduled to close on January 31, 2021.
+During the year ended April 30, 2020, the \$3.5M calendar 2020 exploration program was suspended as a result of the Covid-19 pandemic and the joint venture Operator subsequently filed for creditor protection under Companies' Creditor Arrangement Act.
+The filing resulted in the sale, during the year ended April 30, 2021, of some of the Operator's assets, including Operator's interest in the joint venture, to Arctic Canadian Diamond Company Ltd.